ajosegun/SpamShield/README.md

 SpamShield is an Email/SMS spam classifier built using PySpark's Machine Learning library.
 It predicts whether a given message is spam or not.
 The model is built using Naive Bayes algorithm and preprocessed using a custom PySpark Pipeline.

 ## Demo
-A demo of this application is available on Streamlit - [SpamShield](https://ajosegun-spamshield.streamlit.app/)
+A demo of this application is here - [SpamShield](https://ajosegun-spamshield.streamlit.app/)

 ![Spam Shield Image](./SpamShield.png)